shivakumar-617181/Docker/Docker Commands/Container Related Commands/README.md

 docker rm -f (containerName)
 It will removes the container forcefully.

+docker cp (containerName):(path of container directory/file) (hostpath)/(file/directoryName)
+Used to copy files from local host directory to running container path.

 docker rm -f $(docker ps -aq --filter status="exited") It will delete all the stooped containers.